anothermarkus/eventbusinspector/README.md

 ### Bugs
 - No subscription events, they may have happend PRIOR to loading of the page
+- Lifecycle of catching bus events is not consistent, switching tabs through the process seems to break the app

 ### MISC
 - Instructional video